Effect of Spatial and Temporal Traffic Statistics on the Performance of Wireless Networks

 \section{Conclusion}

 In this paper, we consider a tractable model to analyze the effect of spatio-temporal traffic on the wireless network.
-By considering a network consisting of one tier of BSs and one tier of users, we compared the distributions of users in the uniformly distributed case and the non-uniformly distributed case and derived the PMF of the number of users, the variance of total arrival rate, the success probability, the achievable rate, the conditional mean delay and the unstable probability of queue. {Specific expressions were obtained for the proposed model.} Based on the obtained expressions, we discussed the effect of spatio-temporal traffic on network delay and the stability performance of queues.
+By considering a network consisting of one tier of BSs and one tier of users, we compared the distributions of users in the uniformly distributed case and the non-uniformly distributed case and derived the PMF of the number of users, the variance of total arrival rate, the success probability, the throughput, the conditional mean delay and the unstable probability of queue.
+Specific expressions were obtained for the proposed model.
+Based on the obtained expressions, we discussed the effect of spatio-temporal traffic on network delay and the unstable probability of queues.

-From the numerical evaluation, we observe that the fluctuations of total arrival rate are greater in the non-uniformly distributed case than that in the uniformly distributed case. {The stability of queue in the non-uniformly distributed case is better than that in the uniformly distributed case when the density of users is large or when the arrival rate follows an exponential distribution.
+From the numerical evaluation, we observe that the fluctuations of total arrival rate are greater in the non-uniformly distributed case than that in the uniformly distributed case.
+The stable probability of queue in the non-uniformly distributed case is larger than that in the uniformly distributed case when the density of users is large or when the arrival rate follows an exponential distribution.